-Taxotere is a chemotherapy drug approved by the Food and Drug Administration (FDA) to treat breast cancer and other forms of cancer, the Jere Beasley Report explains.
+Taxotere is a chemotherapy drug approved by the Food and Drug Administration (FDA) to treat breast cancer and other forms of cancer.
 And, as Beasley Allen previously reported, it is two times as potent as its safer and just as effective alternative, Taxol.
 Many patients who took the drug are now experiencing permanent hair loss, but were never warned of the risk.
 Unlike Taxol, Taxotere can destroy hair follicles, preventing hair from growing back after treatment.

 Although Sanofi knew about the risk and warned patients outside of the U.S. as early as 2005, it refused to warn U.S. patients until 2013 when the FDA demanded the drugmaker change its label and warn patients of the risk of permanent hair loss.
 Patients suffering from the unnecessary side effect have a permanent physical reminder of their cancer and its impact on their lives.

 Lawyers at Beasley Allen are currently investigating potential cases involving individuals who have suffered permanent hair loss following chemotherapy with Taxotere.
 For more information on this subject, contact Beau Darley or Melissa Prickett, lawyers in our firm’s Mass Torts Section, at 800-898-2034 or by email at Beau.Darley@beasleyallen.com or Melissa.Prickett@beasleyallen.com.